-Clovis Transit completed a successful implementation of new transit dispatching software in August, 2014.
+Clovis Transit completed a successful implementation of new transit dispatching software in August 2014.
 The system automates all dispatching, routing and scheduling functions as well as creates reports regarding ridership, fares, and operating costs.
 Drivers use a tablet for their manifest and trip reporting.
-The new software also allowed for the ability to revise the no-show policy to be a percentage of the planned trips instead of a quantity of trips per month.
+Applications for the software have been expanded so that passengers may now pre-pay for trips, eliminating the need to carry a pass or cash.
+The software has also allowed for the ability to revise the no-show policy to be a percentage of the planned trips instead of a quantity of trips per month.